By: Upala KBR, Mid-Day

 They readily agreed and were extremely supportive.

-Do you think it's the star element that makes your shows so popular?
+Do you think it's the star element that makes your shows

 I would hope not.
 I call them only if there is an association.
 I wouldn't ask the biggest star to walk for me if I don't know him or her.
 These people are my friends, so why shouldn't I ask them?
 I have known Urmila, Karisma, Kajol and Preity for more than 10 years and Kareena for four years.
 They endorse my clothes on and off the screen.